 Jumpstart Your Power Apps Journey (At No Cost) and Use These Resources

 If you’re ready to get started, you can jump right in with the Power Apps developer plan at no cost to get your feet wet and walk through some of the documentation on Power Apps.

 Not sure where to begin?
 Have more questions about the nitty-gritty of Power Apps licensing?
-Start your journey by exploring CSG Pro’s Power Apps resources, along with some of our favorite resources listed below.
+Start your journey by exploring SkyPoint’s Power Apps resources, along with some of our favorite resources listed below.

 Lastly, here are some links to the official Microsoft Documentation site to help you get started: